7 Easy St. Nicholas Feast Day Tradition Ideas

 There are some great books out there to teach the children about St. Nicholas.
 Here are a few of my favorites:

-There are also some great movies and shows as well!
+There are also some great movies free on youtube about Saint Nichols.

 8) Christmas Lists